nobruinfo/srfpodcastchapters/README.md

 of testing.

 ## changelog

+**July 3 2021** Removed resizing the console window (nircmd and powershell lines) since this script is mainly called by a wrapper doing such stuff.

 **March 14 2021** In this version a fix had to ensure lines of the pod description begins with an opening bracket.
 Before additional texts such as links to this site here lead to generation of fake